lem-project/lem/extensions/legit/README.md

 ## Implementation details

-Repository data is retrieved with calls to the VCS binary.
+Repository data is retrieved with calls to the VCS binary, but currently only 2 or 3 calls are made for a legit status window, so it works fine with big repositories.
 We have a POC to read some data directly from the Git objects (and improve efficiency).

 The interactive rebase currently uses a Unix-only shell script.